esketit-git/aSSL/README.md

 aSSL implements technology similar to SSL over http.
 Embed in any http client / server application and provide end to end encryption without third party issuer. aSSL is in development and not ready for production.
 The files are a working demo.
 The goal of the project is to make the end to end encryption more secure, possibly even ID the server to the client without a certificate issuer.

 The PHP directory is the only folder you need as it contains both the js and the php, simply copy and paste to web server and run index.php.
-The ASP example is a language port and assl folder is just the js files.
+The ASP example is a language port and aSSL folder is just the js files.
+PHP Version requires php-gmp so apt-get install php5-gmp and then you may need to enable PHP FPM in Apache2 by a2enmod proxy_fcgi setenvif and a2enconf php-fpm and reload apache as per the instructions provided by the installation of php-gmp.

 **How aSSL works**